resbaz/nectar-cloud-lessons/Lessons/README.md

 ## Lesson II: Firing up a VM (45 minutes)

-This lesson is contained in the Lesson_II folder.
-It covers launching a VM.
+This lesson covers the launching of a VM.

 The main lesson is [here](Lesson_II/Lesson_II.md)
 The supporting questions are [here](Lesson_II/Lesson_II_Questions.pptx)